Holton-le-Clay: Landmarks

-The village Grade II* listed Anglican church is dedicated to St Peter.
-It consists of chancel, nave, and an embattled tower with 3 bells.
+The village Grade II* listed Anglican church of St Peter is dedicated to St Peter.
+It consists of chancel, nave, and an embattled tower with three bells.
 Tower, chancel and nave arch are of Saxon or of very early Norman date.
 It was repaired and partly rebuilt in 1850 by William Hay, and restored and repaired in 1868.
 Cox noted that it was "nearly rebuilt in brick in 1850, but the tower is one of the many Lincolnshire instances of late Saxon architecture", and in 1964 Pevsner described it as "A rough and, at the time of writing, neglected church", with an 11th-century tower and west window, Decorated bell-openings, a Norman font, and a 1636 Paten cover.
 Within the churchyard is a 14th-century cross base and shaft.

 Further listed buildings include ca.1800 Holton Lodge farm house, with attached pigeoncote.

 Within the parish is Grade II listed Waithe Water Mill, dating from 1813.

+Geography

+The A16 bypass crosses over the former RAF airfield.
+The bypass opened on Wednesday 29 November 1972.